AndiLavera/serverless.cr/README.md

 sls logs -f httpevent -t
 ```

-you can also get some very simple metrics per functions (this might require additional permissions)
+You can also get some very simple metrics per functions (this might require additional permissions)

 ```
 sls metrics -f httpevent